havocp/xsbt-wiki/Forking.md

 # Forking

-By default, the `run` action runs in the same JVM as `sbt`.
-Forking is required under [[certain circumstances|Running-Project-Code], however.
+By default, the `run` action runs in the same JVM as sbt.
+Forking is required under [[certain circumstances|Running Project Code]], however.
 Or, you might want to fork Java processes when implementing new tasks.

 By default, a forked process uses the same Java and Scala versions being used for the build and the working directory and JVM options of the current process.
 This page discusses how to enable and configure forking.